 La Joya ISD approves consolidation plan for specialty high schools

-The La Joya ISD School Board of Trustees approved a plan to consolidate all four district early college high schools into one.
+The La Joya ISD School Board of Trustees approved a plan to consolidate all four district early college high school programs into one.

 The proposal passed unanimously during a Wednesday school board meeting after about two and a half hours in executive session.